HarmonyHome/HarmonyHome.github.io/_posts/workshops/2013-07-03-socioemotional-training-for-school-aged-children.md

 target-audience: School-aged children aged 5-10.

-objectives:
-- Promote individual’s psychological well-being (self-esteem; self worth; self-efficacy)
-- Develop age appropriate social skills and ability to participate in group activities

 sessions: 4 sessions, 90 minutes each.

 published: true
 ---
+### Objectives:
+* Promote individual’s psychological well-being (self-esteem; self worth; self-efficacy)
+* Develop age appropriate social skills and ability to participate in group activities

 ### About
 * Get to know yourself and your partner